Whether for a few minutes or a few hours, all parents will face this dilemma: Is my child old enough to stay home alone?

 Casper, L. M., & Smith, K. E. (2004).
 Self-care: Why do parents leave their children unsupervised?
 Demography, 41(2), 285–301.

 Sloan Work and Family Research Network.
 (2009).
 Questions and answers about school-age children in self-care: A Sloan Work and Family Research Network fact sheet.
-Chestnut Hill, MA: Boston College.
+Boston College.

 Zielewski, E., Malm, K., & Geen, R. (2006).
 Children caring for themselves and child neglect: When do they overlap?
-The Urban Institute.
+Assessing the New Federalism, The Urban Institute.